 - Working towards the realisation of negotiated practical outcomes

 This would very rarely come into play.
-However, if it is needed we will have a range of collaborative possibilities for students to be part of ongoing research and production activities involving extensive collaboration and teamwork, for which we can readily assess the student's performance.
-These will be projects within the Centre for Creative Arts and Technologies and the Institute of Virtual Production both based here at Surrey and part of our research and production portfolio; or undertaken with external partners if appropriate
+However, if it is needed we will have a range of collaborative possibilities for students to be part of ongoing research and production activities involving extensive collaboration and teamwork, for which we can readily assess the student’s performance.
+These can be projects within the Centre for Creative Arts and Technologies based here at Surrey and part of our research and production portfolio; or undertaken with external partners if appropriate

 Students are given the opportunity to demonstrate their ability to: